An algorithm for Tambara-Yamagami quantum invariants of 3-manifolds, parameterized by the first Betti number: Background

+Finally, the Tambara-Yamagami quantum invariant $|M|_{\ty(A,\chi,\nu)}$ of a 3-manifold $M$ with triangulation $\tri$ is defined via the following ``state sum formula:"

-We note that for a fixed coloring $\theta$ and tetrahedron $t$, testing its admissibility on $t$ and also determining its type can be carried out in constant time.
-The quantum invariant of a 3-manifold $M$ with triangulation $\tri$ induced by $TY(A,\chi,\nu)$ can then be computed via the state sum formula using the quantum dimensions and tetrahedral weights described above.
-Of course, \emph{a priori}, this involves computing exponentially many terms separately and then summing them.
-We now turn to analyzing admissible Tambara-Yamagami labels more carefully; our analysis leads to a much faster algorithm.
+We note that for a fixed coloring $\theta$ and tetrahedron $t$, testing its admissibility on $t$ and determining its type can be carried out in constant time.
+Thus, there is a na\"ive algorithm to compute $|M|_{\ty(A,\chi,\nu)}$ directly from this definition with running time exponential in the size of $\tri$.
+In fact, this is true of $|M|_{\calC}$ for any spherical fusion category $\calC$.
+We now turn to showing that we can do much better when $\calC=\ty(A,\chi,\nu)$ if we bound the $\Z/2\Z$ Betti number $\beta_1(M)$.